segmentio/segment-docs/src/connections/destinations/catalog/adroll/index.md

 ### **Legacy:** Named Segments

 Prior to rolling out Segment ID's, AdRoll allowed "named segments".
-If your account was created prior to 2015, then the track events you send from the browser via our [`analytics.track`](https://segment.com/docs/connections/destinations/catalog/adroll/#track) method will be passed on to AdRoll as `adroll_segments` with the segment being the snake-cased event name.
+If your account was created prior to 2015, then the track events you send from the browser using our [`analytics.track`](https://segment.com/docs/connections/destinations/catalog/adroll/#track) method will be passed on to AdRoll as `adroll_segments` with the segment being the snake-cased event name.

 ## Troubleshooting